mikemag/mikemag.github.io/README.md

 An overview of my public stuff on GitHub.

+You can see all of the source for these pages at https://github.com/mikemag/mikemag.github.io

 ## CS Education

 I have a small repository called [CS-Education](https://github.com/mikemag/CS-Education) of projects and code examples related to TEALS and voluenteering to help high school students learn computer science.
 There's samples in both C++, for the intro class, and Java for the AP CS A class.